liferay/liferay-docs/user/articles/110-collaboration/05-collaborating/02-blogs/03-managing-blog-entries.markdown

 The Blogs app in Site Administration helps bloggers and blog administrators manage blog entries.
-To access this app, click the Menu button (![Menu](../../../../images/icon-menu.png)) to open the product menu, then expand the menu for your site and select *Content* &rarr; *Blogs*.
+To access this app, click the Menu button (![Menu](../../../../images/icon-menu.png)) to open the product menu, then expand the menu for your site and select *Content & Data* &rarr; *Blogs*.
 The *Entries* tab is selected by default, which lists the site's blog entries.

 ![Figure 1: The Blogs app in Site Administration lists the site's blog entries.](../../../../images/blog-entries-site-admin.png)